skellis46/slipbox/improvisation and the threshold of the self.md

 The discussion situates these findings within wider discourse on flow, presence and non-dual awareness, and considers how somatic training acts as an attentional bias, inclining dance and somatic practitioners to overemphasise the body's role in accessing such direct experience.
 While the research has implications for improvisation as performance, its primary contribution lies in resisting the lure of corporeal reductionism while articulating the possibilities of corporeality as a conduit for non-dual experience – how the body, through movement, reveals ways of being that momentarily dissolve the boundaries of selfhood.

-## 1. Introduction: locating the threshold
+## Introduction: locating the threshold

 This chapter is a description and an analysis of what I understand to be a vital and tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
-In dance the experience of the two sides of that threshold is described as the difference between "moving and being moved" [@adler-2002-offering p.30] or dancing and being danced.
+In dance the experience of the two sides of that threshold is described as the difference between 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.

 ---